Technology with a

 CRADLE is Hyundai’s hub for start-up collaboration, venture capital, and technical and conceptual innovation and development.
 Its offices in Silicon Valley, Tel Aviv, Berlin and Beijing are a hotbed for start-ups specialising in everything from artificial intuition and image sensors to public transport apps and facial and speech recognition.
 The CRADLE team asked themselves: “What would a vehicle be like if it could walk—and, more importantly, would anyone benefit?”

-The resulting concept, created in conjunction with industrial design firm Sundberg-Ferar, is called Elevate.
+The resulting concept, created in conjunction with industrial design firm Sundberg-Ferar, is called Elevate, an electric car with robotic legs.

 Prototype of Elevate presented at CES 2019.

-Popularly known as the “walking car”, it pushes the boundaries of what we currently call a vehicle.
+Elevate, popularly known as the "walking car", pushes the boundaries of what we currently call a vehicle.
 Complex multi-joint legs, inspired by those of a grasshopper, give this “walking car” the ability to climb steps, lift itself above flowing water or even jump over gaps.

 People living with disabilities worldwide could hail Hyundai Elevate that could walk up to their front door and allow their wheelchair to roll right in.
 JOHN SUH